Integration's painful past becomes the present for Biden and Harris

 Biden tried to counter with an extended description of his civil rights résumé, and an allusion to his role as vice president to Barack Obama, the nation’s first black president.
 He even tried to undermine her credibility on the issue by pointing out that while she started out as a prosecutor, he began as a public defender.

 “It’s a mischaracterization of my statements across the board.
 I did not praise racists,” Biden said to Harris, describing himself as chief advocate for the extension of the Voting Rights Act, an early supporter of the Equal Rights Amendment and other measures.
-“That is not true, number one.
-Number two, if we want to have this campaign litigated on who supports civil rights, I’m happy to do that.”
+“That is not true, No. 1.
+No. 2, if we want to have this campaign litigated on who supports civil rights, I’m happy to do that.”

 But Harris pointed out the reality of supporting only local control of integration — school districts and states across the country simply refused to end segregation on their own.